gsclab/chatbot/README.md

 <a name="step_view">
-   1.8 If you land on the new Bluemix interface as shown below,</a> follow the subsequent steps to reach the Bluemix Dashboard's 'classic' view.
+   1.8 If you land on the new Bluemix interface as shown below,</a> click on the highlighted area at the top right.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/newview1.PNG)

  Click on 'Switch to Classic' to switch to the console.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/newview2.PNG)

-You may be asked to login again, please login and after this you will land on the <b>Bluemix Dashboard</b>.
+You may be asked to login again.
+After login, you will land on the <b>Bluemix Dashboard</b>.